MultiSafepay/docs/content/integration/ready-made/craftcommerce/_index.md

 ### Generic gateways

-The plugin supports [generic gateways](/developer/generic-gateways/) and generic gift cards, which support all payment methods.
+The plugin supports generic gateways, which redirect customers from your checkout to a MultiSafepay [payment page](/payment-pages/).
+This is particularly useful for integrating gift cards.

 {{< details title="Configuring generic gateways" >}}